 - Process and procedures with health and safety: Ensure suppliers in the travel ecosystem from airlines to hotels and land transportation companies have clear hygiene and sanitation practices and relevant certifications from accredited health safety organisations

 - Context-specific, flexible, dynamic and adaptable travel options within an organisation’s policy to build trust and cyber-confidence

 - Re-evaluate expectations across functions moving forward: essential versus non-essential travel continue to come under scrutiny from the perspectives of safety and convenience in addition to costs

 - Critical need to be able to communicate accurate data to employees in a timely manner in a ‘new normal’ business travel world with complex variables: especially #BEYONDcovid-19 where there may be varying restrictions for different nationalities in different countries.

-- Seriously consider policies supporting bleisure: before COVID-19, bleisure was a popular topic for business travel industry and some organisations.
-Perhaps it is the right time #BEYONDcovid-19 for organisations to support employees’ intentions at reducing carbon footprint and health risks from travelling to the same destination twice
+- Consider your existing 'bleisure' policies: before COVID-19, bleisure was a popular topic in the business travel industry and popular in many organisations.
+If you already have a bleisure policy in place this may need updating; if your company is yet to implement one then post-COVID may be the time to support employees’ intentions to reduce health risks from travelling to the same destination twice